filip12h/Bachelor/README - en.txt

     https://bitbucket.org/relatko/ba-graph/commits/67a1f4e718bd4aaf5a389aa54097db227800f27f.
     If you have troubles with current version, try download version from 05/07/2019.
+      - in Makefile set the path to a library
+          - CFLAGS - usually it is ../ba-graph/in-clude/

   2. your compiler should be at least gcc-6 or higher